-- Airline travel to and from the United States (Note: this only covers for the initial flight at the beginning of the program and the return flight end of the program to Jamaica)
+- Airline travel to and from the United States (this only covers for the initial flight at the beginning of the program and the return flight at the end of the program to Jamaica)

 - Tuition assistance in the form of a grant covering specified fees or supplemental fees with a teaching assistantship when provided by the host university